joonas175/portfolio/src/content/project/oscar-platform.md

 - Automatic build on pull requests to test integration
   - Aiming for no broken code ever deployed
 - Automatic build and deployment from selected branches to AWS

+### Testing

+Testing configuration for Vitest in a monorepo environment for micro frontend based application.

+A lot of time spent on developing internal tools for testing.

+Organizing a unit and browser testing workshop to kickstart the testing process for the team.